nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 User keys in invalid format
     * 1a1.
 System displays an error, and the recommended format for editing a reservation.

       Use case ends

 * 1b.
 User keys in command without prefix
     * 1b1.
 System displays an error that says that at least 1 field must be provided.

       Use case ends

-**Use case (UC09): Search for reservation availability**
+**Use case (UC09): Check for reservations made for a date and time**

 **MSS**

-1. User requests to search for reservation availability at a date and time.
+1. User requests to check the reservations made for a date and time.
-2. RHRH shows the availability for the indicated date time.
+2. RHRH shows the reservations that are on that date and time

-   Use case ends.
+   Use case ends

 **Extensions:**

 * 1a.
-User requests to search for reservation availability at a date.
+RHRH detects an incorrect format of date/time.
     * 1a1.
-RHRH shows all the available slots on the indicated date.
+RHRH requests for the format to be corrected.
+    * 1a2.
+User enters the command again.

+    Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

-    Use case ends.
+    Use case resumes from step 2.

 * 1b.
+No reservations are made for that date and time, no reservations are displayed

+  Use case ends

+**Use case (UC10): Check for reservations made for a date**

+**MSS**

-User requests to search for reservation availability at a time.
+1. User requests to check the reservations made for a date.
-    * 1b1.
-RHRH shows the availability for the indicated time today
+2. RHRH shows the reservations that are on that date

-    Use case ends.
+   Use case ends

+**Extensions:**

-* 1c.
-RHRH detects information missing from the command entered.
+* 1a.
+RHRH detects an incorrect format of date.
-    * 1c1.
-RHRH requests for the missing details to be filled in.
+    * 1a1.
+RHRH requests for the format to be corrected.
-    * 1c2.
-User enters missing data.
+    * 1a2.
+User enters the command again.

-    Steps 1c1 - 1c2 are repeated until the date/time is correctly formatted.
+  Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

   Use case resumes from step 2.

+* 1b.
+No reservations are made for that date, no reservations are displayed

+  Use case ends

+**Use case (UC11): Check for reservations made for a time on the current date**

+**MSS**

+1. User requests to check the reservations made for a time on the current date.
+2. RHRH shows the reservations that are on that time on the current date

+   Use case ends

+**Extensions:**

-* 1d.
-RHRH detects an incorrect format of date/time.
+* 1a.
+RHRH detects an incorrect format of time.
-    * 1d1.
+    * 1a1.
 RHRH requests for the format to be corrected.
-    * 1d2.
+    * 1a2.
 User enters the command again.

-    Steps 1d1 - 1d2 are repeated until the command is correctly formatted.
+  Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

   Use case resumes from step 2.

-*{More to be added}*
+* 1b.
+No reservations are made for that time on the current date, no reservations are displayed

+  Use case ends

+**Use case (UC12): Set the tables of the restaurant inside the app**

+**MSS**

+1. User requests to set the tables.
+2. RHRH shows the number of tables set in the restaurant.

+   Use case ends

+**Extensions:**

+* 1a.
+RHRH detects an incorrect format of tables to set.
+    * 1a1.
+RHRH requests for the format to be corrected.
+    * 1a2.
+User enters the command again.

+  Steps 1a1 - 1a2 are repeated until the command is correctly formatted.

+  Use case resumes from step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should not be stored in a **Database Management system**(DBMS).
+4. Should not be stored in a **Database Management System** (DBMS).
 5. Should be stored *locally* and can be *manually* edited by the user.
 6. Program should be delivered to users in a single **JAR** file.
 7. Program should be able to run with just a *double-click* and no CLI required.